Many people especially these days say …

 Change is the only thing that stays the same.

-As automobiles and trucks were used more and more for the transportation of goods, some of these small towns declined, while others grew.
+As automobiles and trucks were used more and more for the transportation of goods.
+Some of the NC And SC best places to live small towns declined, while others grew.

-Today, a town or cities prosperity and people’s lives can be closely tied to the Interstates as they once were to the railroads.
+Today, the growth of NC And SC best places to live and people’s lives can be closely tied to the Interstates as they once were to the railroads.

 No where is this more evident than along the I-85 corridor, especially in North Carolina and South Carolina.